Weiherburg

 1796 - 1866: Vom Herzen Jesu bis Königgrätz

 The period between the French Revolution and the Battle of Königgrätz in 1866 was a period of war.
+Many of the basic political attitudes, animosities towards other groups and European nationalism of the 19th and 20th centuries, which were also to influence the history of Innsbruck, had their roots in the conflicts of this period.
 The monarchies of Europe, led by the Habsburgs, had declared war on the French Republic.
-Fears were rife that the motto of the Revolution "Liberté, Égalité, Fraternité" could spread across Europe.
+Fears were rife that the slogan of the revolution "Liberté, Égalité, Fraternité" could spread across Europe.
 A young general named Napoleon Bonaparte was with his italienischen Armee advanced across the Alps as part of the coalition wars and met the Austrian troops there.
 It was not just a war for territory and power, it was a battle of systems.
-The Grande Armee of the revolutionary French Republic met the arch-Catholic Habsburgs.
+The Grande Armee of the revolutionary French Republic met the troops of the arch-Catholic Habsburgs.

-Tyrolean riflemen were involved in the fighting to defend the country's borders against the invading French.
-Companies such as the Höttinger Schützen, founded in 1796, faced the most advanced and best army in the world at the time.
-The Cult of the Sacred Heart, which still enjoys great popularity in Tyrol today, dates back to this time.
-In a hopeless situation, the Tyrolean troops renewed their covenant with the heart of Jesus to ask for protection.
-It was the abbot of Stams Monastery who petitioned the provincial estates to henceforth organise an annual "das Fest des göttlichen Herzens Jesu mit feierlichem Gottesdienst zu begehen, wenn Tirol von der drohenden Feindesgefahr befreit werde."
+Tyrolean riflemen were involved in the fighting to defend the country's borders against the advancing French.
+The strength of units like the Höttinger Schützen, formed in 1796, lay not in open field battles but in guerrilla warfare.
+They also had a secret weapon on their side against the most advanced and modern army of the time: the Sacred Heart.
+Since 1719, Jesuit missionaries had been travelling to the furthest side valleys and had successfully established the cult of the Sacred Heart as a unifying element in the fight against pagan customs and Protestantism.
+Now that they were facing the godless revolutionary French, who had declared war not only on the monarchy but also on the clergy, it was only logical that the Sacred Heart of Jesus would watch over the Tyrolean holy warriors in a protective capacity.
+In a hopeless situation, the Tyrolean troops renewed their covenant with the Heart of Jesus to ask for protection.
+Against all odds, the Tyrolean archers were successful in their defence.
+It was the abbot of Stams Abbey who petitioned the provincial estates to henceforth organise an annual "das Fest des göttlichen Herzens Jesu mit feierlichem Gottesdienst zu begehen, wenn Tirol von der drohenden Feindesgefahr befreit werde."
 Every year, the Sacred Heart celebrations were discussed and announced with great pomp in the press.
-Particularly in the 19th and early 20th centuries, they were an explosive mixture of popular superstition, Catholicism and national resentment against everything French and Italian.
-Alongside Cranach's Mother of Mercy, the depiction of the heart of Jesus is probably the most popular Christian motif in the Tyrolean region to this day and is emblazoned on the façades of countless houses.
+In the 19th and early 20th centuries in particular, they were an explosive mixture of popular superstition, Catholicism and national resentment against everything French and Italian.
+Countless soldiers entrusted their well-being to the heart of Jesus even in the technologised battlefield of the First World War and carried images of this symbol with them in the hail of grenades.
+Alongside Cranach's Mother of Mercy, the depiction of the Heart of Jesus is probably the most popular Christian motif in Tyrol to this day and is emblazoned on the façades of countless houses.

-In the war years of 1848, 1859 and 1866, the so-called Italian wars of unification.
-In the course of the 19th century, at the latest since 1848, there was a veritable national frenzy among young men.
-Volunteer armies sprang up in all regions of Europe.
-Students and academics who came together in their associations, gymnasts, marksmen, all wanted to prove their new love of the nation on the battlefield and supported the official armies.
 Probably the most famous battle of the Wars of unification took place in Solferino near Lake Garda in 1859.
 Horrified by the bloody events, Henry Durant decided to found the Red Cross.
 The writer Joseph Roth described the events in the first pages of his classic book, which is well worth reading Radetzkymarsch.

 "In the battle of Solferino, he (note: Lieutenant Trotta) commanded a platoon as an infantry lieutenant.
 The battle had been going on for half an hour.
 Three paces in front of him he saw the white backs of his soldiers.
 The first row of his platoon was kneeling, the second was standing.
 Everyone was cheerful and certain of victory.
 They had eaten copiously and drunk brandy at the expense and in honour of the emperor, who had been in the field since yesterday.
 Here and there one fell out of line."

 The year 1866 was particularly costly for the Austrian Empire, with the loss of Veneto and Lombardy in Italy.
 At the same time, Prussia took the lead in the German Confederation, the successor organisation to the Holy Roman Empire of the German Nation.
 For Innsbruck, the withdrawal of the Habsburg Monarchy from the German Confederation meant that it had finally become a city on the western periphery of the empire.
-The tendency towards so-called Großdeutschen LösungThe German question, i.e. statehood together with the German Empire instead of the independent Austrian Empire, was more pronounced in Innsbruck than in the rest of the country.
+The tendency towards so-called Großdeutschen LösungThe German question, i.e. statehood together with the German Empire instead of the independent Austrian Empire, was very pronounced in Innsbruck.
 The extent to which this German question divided the city became apparent over 30 years later, when the Innsbruck municipal council voted in favour of the Iron Chancellor Bismarck, who was responsible for the fratricidal war between Austria and Germany, wanted to dedicate a street to him.
-While conservatives loyal to the emperor were horrified by this proposal, the Greater German liberals around Mayor Wilhelm Greil were delighted by this gesture of unification.
+While conservatives loyal to the emperor were horrified by this proposal, the Greater German liberals around Mayor Wilhelm Greil were enthusiastic.

-With the Tummelplatz, the Pradl military cemetery and the Kaiserjägermuseum on Mount Isel, Innsbruck has several places of remembrance of this time of great loss for the Habsburgs.
+With the Tummelplatz, the Pradl military cemetery and the Kaiserjägermuseum on Mount Isel, the city has several memorials to these bloody conflicts, in which many Innsbruck residents took to the field.

 Philippine Welser: Klein Venedig, Kochbücher und Kräuterkunde

 Philippine galt als überaus schön.
 Ihre Haut sei laut Zeitzeugen so zart gewesen, „man hätte einen Schluck Rotwein durch ihre Kehle fließen sehen können".
 Ferdinand had Ambras Castle remodelled into its present form for his beloved wife.
-His brother Maximilian even said that "Ferdinand verzaubert sai" by the beautiful Philippine Welser, when Ferdinand withdrew his troops during the Turkish war to go home to his wife.
+His brother Maximilian even said that "Ferdinand verzaubert sai" by the beautiful Philippine Welser when Ferdinand withdrew his troops during the Turkish war to go home to his wife.
+The epilogue is less flattering "...I wanted the brekin to be in a sakh and what not.
+God forgive me."

 Philippine Welser's passion was cooking.
-A collection of recipes still exists in the Austrian National Library today.
-In the Middle Ages and early modern times, the art of cookery was practised exclusively by the wealthy and nobility, while the vast majority of subjects had to eat whatever was available.
+There is still a collection of recipes in the Austrian National Library today.
+In the Middle Ages and early modern times, the art of cookery was practised exclusively by the wealthy and aristocrats, while the vast majority of subjects had to eat whatever was available.
 The Middle Ages and modern times, in fact all people up until the 1950s, lived with a permanent lack of calories.
 Whereas today we eat too much and get ill as a result, our ancestors suffered from illnesses caused by malnutrition.
 Fruit was just as rare on the menu as meat.
 The food was monotonous and hardly flavoured.
 Spices such as exotic pepper were luxury goods that ordinary people could not afford.
 While the diet of the ordinary citizen was a dull affair, where the main aim was to get the calories for the daily work as efficiently as possible, the attitude towards food and drink began to change in Innsbruck under Ferdinand II and Philippine Welser.
-The court had contributed to a certain cultivation of manners and customs since Frederick IV, and Philippine Welser and Ferdinand continued to drive this development at Ambras Castle and Weiherburg Castle.
+The court had contributed to a certain cultivation of manners and customs in Innsbruck since Frederick IV, and Philippine Welser and Ferdinand took this development to the extreme at Ambras Castle and Weiherburg Castle.
 The banquets they organised were legendary and often degenerated into orgies.

 Herbalism was her second hobbyhorse.
-Philippine Welser described how plants and herbs could be used to alleviate physical ailments of all kinds.
-At Ambras Castle in Innsbruck, she had a herb garden created for her hobby and her studies.
+Philippine Welser described how to use plants and herbs to alleviate physical ailments of all kinds.
+"To whiten and freshen the teeth and kill the worms in them: Take rosemary wood and burn it to charcoal, crush it all to powder, bind it in a silken cloth and rub the teeth with itwas one of her tips for a healthy and cultivated existence.
+She had a herb garden created at Ambras Castle in Innsbruck for her hobby and her studies.

 According to reports of the time, she was very popular among the Tyrolean population, as she took great care of the poor and needy.
 The care of the needy, led by the town council and sponsored by wealthy citizens and aristocrats, was not a speciality at the time, but common practice.
 Closer to salvation in the next life than through Christian charity, Caritasyou could not come.